guduart02sa/rust_bare_metal_STM32/README.md

 - **Embassy Framework**: This project also integrates the `Embassy` asynchronous embedded framework for Rust.
 Embassy provides non-blocking, cooperative multitasking capabilities which are crucial for real-time embedded systems.
 The project leverages Embassy’s abstractions for handling asynchronous tasks such as UART communication and LED matrix updates without the need for a real-time operating system (RTOS).

 Overall, this project demonstrates the capabilities of Rust in bare metal programming, leveraging its safety and concurrency features while maintaining low-level control necessary for embedded systems.
-It is even more interesting to compare with the same application seen in : [Link text](github.com/guduart02sa/bare_metal_STM32), which applies in C.
+It is even more interesting to compare with the same application seen in : [GitHub Repository: Bare Metal STM32](https://github.com/guduart02sa/bare_metal_STM32), which applies all the same using C.